The Violinist – Chapter 1

 The crew responded to his words with a mixture of shouts and jeers.
 The captain raised his hands to settle everyone down.

-“In accordance to the law of the sea, we will put this decision to a vote.
-Those of you wishing to give up here and turn back, raise one hand.”
+“I will not force this crew to risk their lives without having a choice, so we will put this decision to a vote.
+Those of you wishing to give up here and turn back, raise a hand.”

 “Goddammit!
 Who didn’t vote?”

-He could hear his voice echo against the tension of the moment, angrier than he had intended.
-He knew he always kept an odd number of men aboard to avoid such a predicament.
+Merlot could hear his voice echo with the tension of the moment, angrier than he had intended.
+He always kept an odd number of men aboard to avoid such a predicament as this.
 His eyes searched the gathering of men before him until his gaze reached the far left side of the deck.
 James stood alone with his attention out over the sea.